 Fans were treated to a very even first half as both sides played some nice football.
 As the interval approached, the storm clouds and the sound of thunder and lightning were building.
 The rain started falling heavily.
 The pitch quickly became what I would term waterlogged.

 They somehow managed to reach half-time, when the peak of the storm was overhead.
-The rain breached the roofing and winds blew it through the stands.
+The rain breached the roofing, and the winds blew it through the stands.
 I managed to get downstairs to the dimly lit corridor to get some protection.

-It was the best part of forty-five minutes, but groundstaff unblocked drains and water slower started to drain away.
-Remarkably both games were to be completed.
+It was the best part of forty-five minutes, but groundstaff unblocked the drains, and the water started to drain away.
+Remarkably, both games were to be completed.
 I couldn’t quite believe what I witnessed.

-Credit had to go to both teams and referee, Niruch Panjontuk for getting on with things.
+Credit had to go to both teams and the referee, Niruch Panjontuk, for getting on with things.
 Inevitably enough, the sodden pitch meant passing was very difficult.
 Both teams struggled to put any fluent moves together through no fault of their own.

 Fortunately, most of the rain had completely stopped as I headed away.
 A look at Google Maps suggested a different route back might work, so I headed towards Tiwanon Road past a couple of extremely interesting bars.

-A bus soon arrived which took me towards Chaeng Wattana.
-A little walk later and a van pulled up which took me all the way home.
+A bus soon arrived, which took me towards Chaeng Wattana.
+A little walk later, a van pulled up, which took me all the way home.
 More education and an interesting day in which I saw football being played in what were ridiculous conditions.

 No comments: